sergigon1979/cleanoutbound/docs/posts/email-warming.md

 **Email warming: a rehearsal for reputation**

 Email warming is the process of methodically building a positive reputation before launching a large-scale campaign.

 It is, in essence, a rehearsal staged to train the inbox algorithms to trust you.
-The process mimics the behavior of a healthy domain over time by:
+Since the precise rules of the algorithms are opaque, the industry has reverse-engineered a set of best practices that imitate the signals of a trusted sender.
+This shared wisdom has crystallized into something of a ritual that mimics the behavior of a healthy domain over time:

-- Starting with a low volume of emails and increasing it gradually.
+- Start with a low volume of emails and increase it gradually.
-- Sending to a network of engaged inboxes that are programmed to open, reply, and mark emails as important.
+- Send to a network of engaged inboxes that are programmed to open, reply, and mark emails as important.
-- Maintaining a near-zero bounce rate by using verified lists of these friendly inboxes.
+- Maintain a near-zero bounce rate by using verified lists of these friendly inboxes.

 Many modern sales tools — including Warmup Inbox, Lemwarm, Instantly, and Smartlead, to name just a few — automate this process, creating “reply loops” that simulate natural,